bjfranks/BRECPSER/README.md

 ## Graph Creation

 Data/raw/*.graphml already contains the precreated datasets for reproducibility.
-However, if you wish to recreate of modify them, then the CCoHG_3r2r_generation.ipynb provides all the code to do so.
+However, if you wish to recreate or modify them, then the CCoHG_3r2r_generation.ipynb provides all the code to do so.